iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

     }

     // 1
-    private func remap(value: CGFloat, from: ClosedRange<CGFloat>, to: ClosedRange<CGFloat>) -> CGFloat {
+    private func remap(_ value: CGFloat, from source: ClosedRange<CGFloat>, to target: ClosedRange<CGFloat>) -> CGFloat {
-        let toDiff = to.upperBound - to.lowerBound
+        let targetDiff = target.upperBound - target.lowerBound
-        let fromDiff = from.upperBound - from.lowerBound
+        let sourceDiff = source.upperBound - source.lowerBound
-        return (value - from.lowerBound) * toDiff / fromDiff + to.lowerBound
+        return (value - source.lowerBound) * targetDiff / sourceDiff + target.lowerBound
     }

     // 2
     private func xOffset(_ drawerWidth: CGFloat) -> CGFloat {
-        remap(value: openFraction, from: 0...1, to: -drawerWidth...0)
+        remap(openFraction, from: 0...1, to: -drawerWidth...0)
     }
 }
 ```

 1. We add a `remap` function which does the range remapping described above.
-2. We add an `xOffset` helper function, passing to it the final drawer width to be used as start value for the `to` range of remap.
+2. We add an `xOffset` helper function, passing to it the final drawer width to be used as start value for the `target` range of remap.
 Rest of the values are either constants or view's properties.
 3. We update our main view overlay's opacity based on `openFraction` rather than `isOpen`.
 4. We use the helper `xOffset` function for setting the drawer's offset, rather than `isOpen`.

-If we run the application now, nothing will have changed visually, but we have laid down all the groundwork needed for adding an interactive drag gesture.
-So let's go ahead and do that.
+If we run the application now, nothing will have changed visually, but we have made the drawer offset be driven by `openFraction` value between 0 to 1.
+Next, we need a way to remap the movement of user's finger in drag gesture to a value a between 0 and 1, which we will assign to `openFraction`.
+But first, let's take a quick look at how gestures work in SwiftUI.

 ### Gestures in SwiftUI